hellcastter/spotify_map/README.md

 python3 main.py
 ```

-You will see in which port application will start in terminal.
+You will see at which port the application will start in the terminal.

-**IMPORTANT:** you will also need a Spotify Secret code and key.
+**IMPORTANT:** You will also need a Spotify Secret code and key.
 Get it in [developer.spotify.com](https://developer.spotify.com).

 ### Determinate